 BY JORDAN MAYER

-like one who finds great spoil.”
+“I rejoice at your word like one who finds great spoil.”

-phrase, “To the victor goes the spoils”.
+The title of this devotional, Spoils of His Word, comes out of Psalm 119:162.
+The idea of spoils is scattered throughout the Old Testament in the accounts of Israel’s battles with the other nations.
+I’m sure we are all familiar with the phrase, “To the victor goes the spoils”.
+That is precisely the idea.
 Spoils are the reward of victory.
-After a hard-fought battle, the soldiers had the pleasure of discovering what riches lay inside the conquered city and then dividing the spoil among themselves.
-This imagery is used to describe the experience of opening the pages of Scripture.
-It conveys the sense of value, delight, and truth found in the very words of Creator God.
+After a great battle, the soldiers had the pleasure of discovering what riches lay inside the conquered city.
+They’d take an inventory of all the treasure and resources, and then divide it among themselves.
+This imagery is used to describe the experience of opening God’s Word.
+It conveys the sense of value and delight in beholding and unfolding the very words of Creator God.

 My eager hope and prayer in beginning this devotional is that we may be reminded of the priceless treasure that has been given to us.
 Not only did God decide to make Himself known to us, He decided to give us His written Word.
 Compiled over hundreds of years, written by many different authors yet divinely inspired, and shepherded throughout history in order that we might know it and might know Him.
 May God forgive all the times that we neglect His Word and lose sight of its indescribable worth.
 Let this devotional be a showroom of sorts.
 A place where we discover and admire the golden nuggets and precious jewels of His Word.
 So now, I invite you to come alongside as we open the pages of Scripture and divide the spoils of His Word.